-Le Chéile is a charitable company limited by guarantee without a share capital.
+Le Chéile Mentoring is a charitable company limited by guarantee without a share capital.
 It is a corporate entity with its own legal identity separate from its members and is regulated the same way as other companies under the Companies Acts.
 The main difference from other types of companies is that it is limited by guarantee, has members rather than shareholders and has no share capital.

-Le Chéile is managed by a CEO who is overseen by the Board .
-The Board met 8 times during 2018.
-None of the members of the Board received any remuneration for their services.
+Le Chéile is managed by a CEO who is overseen by a Board of Directors.
+The Board met 8 times during 2019.
+None of the members of the Board received any remuneration for their Board roles.
 Expenses incurred in travelling to meetings were reimbursed to the members.

-Le Chéile recognises that sub-committees can be an effective and efficient way of maximising participation by Board members in the work of the organisation and therefore the Le Chéile BOM operates a Finance & HR Sub-Committee.
-The Finance and HR Sub-committee met 8 times (3 times face to face) during 2018.
+Le Chéile recognises that sub-committees can be an effective and efficient way of maximising participation by Board members in the work of the organization.
+Le Chéile Board of Directors operates a Finance & HR Sub-Committee and a Governance Sub Committee.
+The Finance and HR Sub-committee met 8 times (5 times face to face) during 2019 and the Governance Sub Committee met twice during 2019

-- Board of Management:
+- Board of Directors:

-Louise Callaghan Director/Chairperson
+Director/Chairperson